 The proposed Lower Thames Crossing is part of the biggest investment in the country’s road network for a generation.
 During the building phase, they’ll need more than 22,000 people on their team from engineers and designers, to caterers and IT support.
 They have some useful information about apprenticeships here.

 London Report Holding Company is proposing to develop a world-class, sustainable, next generation resort which will be in Ashford in Kent.

 Ebbsfleet Garden City

 Up to 15,000 new homes and a Garden City in north Kent.
 One of a number of housing developments across the South East LEP area.

-PHE Harlow will be PHE’s future 40-acre campus and headquarters.
+UK Health Security Agency will be a future 40-acre campus and headquarters.
 Up to 2,750 staff including scientists, technicians, finance, human resources, communications and marketing.

 New nuclear power station in Maldon, with new jobs to include construction, engineering, business and training opportunities.

 This is estimated at a construction cost of £800m, commenced in 2021 and to be completed in 2023.